codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_SHADOW_ROOT
 The root element selector for chatbots hosted within a [Shadow DOM](https://wiki.selfhtml.org/wiki/HTML/Web_Components/Shadow_DOM)

+### WEBDRIVERIO_INPUT_NAVIGATION_BUTTONS
+A list of [Webdriver selectors](https://webdriver.io/docs/selectors.html) for clickable elements which will be clicked one after the other to navigate to the actual chatbot widget.

 ### WEBDRIVERIO_INPUT_ELEMENT
 [Webdriver selector](https://webdriver.io/docs/selectors.html) for the input text field